-Catheter-related bloodstream infections have been reported to occur in 3 to 8% of inserted catheters and are the first cause of nosocomial bloodstream infection in intensive care units (ICUs), with 80,000 cases annually.
+Catheter-related bloodstream infections have been reported in 3 to 8% of inserted catheters and are the first cause of nosocomial bloodstream infection in intensive care units (ICUs), with 80,000 cases annually.

-The breach in the infection control practices by a healthcare provider
+- A breach in infection control practices by a healthcare provider

-Infections are common with any medical or surgical procedures.
-It is your doctor’s responsibility to maintain hygiene, use aseptic and sterile instruments, and accurately monitor urine output.
+Infections are common with any medical or surgical procedure.
+Your healthcare provider’s responsibility is to maintain hygiene, use aseptic and sterile instruments, and accurately monitor urinary output.

 To avoid bloodstream infections, it is crucial that the doctor maintains basic hygiene and follows all sterilization protocols.
 All healthcare providers must be educated about the procedures involved in using medical instruments.

-It is almost impossible for anyone to determine when and where an infection started, and where the bacteria came from, as an infection itself is not a deliberate occurrence initiated by a healthcare provider.
-Most of the time, the infection isn't caused by a surgeon or medical team but by the bacteria.
+It is almost impossible for anyone to determine when and where an infection started and where the bacteria came from, as an infection itself is not a deliberate occurrence initiated by a healthcare provider.
+Most of the time, the condition isn’t caused by a surgeon or medical team but by the bacteria.